 The early Christians adopted the practice of baptism after Jesus commanded it to be done (Matthew 28:18-20) to symbolize their new life in Him and to identify with His death, burial, and resurrection.
 Baptism is a picture or a symbol of what has already happened to someone who has put his or her faith in Jesus (1 Corinthians 15:3-4; Colossians 2:12; 2 Corinthians 5:17; Romans 6:4).

 It’s Easy to Get Baptized.
-Sign up and get more info here:
+Sign up below to get more info.

 Who Should Be Baptized?

 According to the Scripture, every person who has believed in Jesus Christ should be baptized after their conversion.
 (Acts 2:41; Acts 8:12-13; Acts 9:18)

 It is an opportunity to obey the Lord Jesus’ command (Matthew 28:18-20), to imitate His example (Luke 3:21), and to “witness” to others that you are now a Christian (Acts 2:41).
 Baptism is a public proclamation of your faith in Jesus.

 The example that we see in the New Testament is always immediately after someone had believed in Christ.
 (Acts 2:41; Acts 8:36-39; Acts 9:18)